 Gazebo, Tent or Teepee?

 Gazebos are quick to put up when you get a spot of surprise rainfall!
-Though, there is also the option of a tent or teepee.
+Though, there is also the option of a large tent or teepee.
 They’re spacious and can be left set up in the garden all summer.
 A perfect spot for the kids to have their own space on days when the weather isn’t great and they don’t want to stay in.